oracle/terraform-provider-oci/website/docs/d/desktops_desktop_pool.html.markdown

 		* `timezone` - The timezone of the desktop's schedule.
 * `boot_volume_size_in_gbs` - The size in GBs of the boot volume for the desktop pool.
 * `compartment_id` - The OCID of the compartment of the desktop pool.
 * `contact_details` - Contact information of the desktop pool administrator.
 Avoid entering confidential information.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - A user friendly description providing additional information about the resource.
 Avoid entering confidential information.
 * `device_policy` - Provides the settings for desktop and client device options, such as audio in and out, client drive mapping, and clipboard access.
 	* `audio_mode` - The audio mode.
 NONE: No access to the local audio devices is permitted.
 TODESKTOP: The user may record audio on their desktop.
 FROMDESKTOP: The user may play audio on their desktop.
 FULL: The user may play and record audio on their desktop.
 	* `cdm_mode` - The client local drive access mode.
 NONE: No access to local drives permitted.
 READONLY: The user may read from local drives on their desktop.
 FULL: The user may read from and write to their local drives on their desktop.
 	* `clipboard_mode` - The clipboard mode.
 NONE: No access to the local clipboard is permitted.
 TODESKTOP: The clipboard can be used to transfer data to the desktop only.
 FROMDESKTOP: The clipboard can be used to transfer data from the desktop only.
 FULL: The clipboard can be used to transfer data to and from the desktop.
 	* `is_display_enabled` - Indicates whether the display is enabled.
 	* `is_keyboard_enabled` - Indicates whether the keyboard is enabled.
 	* `is_pointer_enabled` - Indicates whether the pointer is enabled.
 	* `is_printing_enabled` - Indicates whether printing is enabled.
+	* `is_video_input_enabled` - Indicates whether video input is enabled.
 * `display_name` - A user friendly display name.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the desktop pool.